New Year, New You

 The Capsaicin (the substance that makes them so hot) could be helpful for maintaining vascular and metabolic health.
 It also has anti-fungal properties and is known to alleviate joint and nerve pain by interfering with the biochemical process of pain transmission to the brain.
 Use carefully though!
 This is a very hot pepper and a little goes a long way.

-Enough of all the details, here is the first recipe:
+Enough of all the details, here is the recipe:

-I hope you enjoy these delicious detox drinks and I’d love to hear your thoughts on them in the comments below.
+I hope you enjoy these delicious homemade detox drinks and I’d love to hear your thoughts on them in the comments below.
 Also – do you like the recipes as designed PDFs?
 Or do you prefer the plain recipes and don’t care about the looks?